esphome/esphome-docs/cookbook/lvgl.rst

                         align: CENTER
                         y: 65

-And here's for the same sensor configuration a semicircle gauge with a gradient background drawn by a multitude of ticks:
+And here's the same sensor configuration, but instead with a semicircle gauge with a gradient background drawn by a multitude of ticks:

 .. figure:: images/lvgl_cook_thermometer_gauge.png
     :align: center

-If you change the size of the widget, to obtain uniform gradient make sure to increase or decrease the ticks count accordingly.
+If you change the size of the widget, to obtain a uniform gradient, be sure to increase or decrease the ticks count accordingly.

 .. code-block:: yaml